 - ISPOR Europe 2019 Workshop: Health Preference Research Special Interest Group - Choice Defines Value - Decisions, Steps, Obstacles and Outreach in Health Preference Research

 Axel Mühlbacher, PhD

 Christine Poulos, PhD, BA

-These activities allow for a variety of members to participate and also facilitates disseminating content in Webinars, Journal Clubs, Conference Sessions, etc.
+These activities allow for a variety of members to participate and also facilitates disseminating content in webinars and conference sessions.

-- Janine A. van Til, PhD, Assistant Professor, Faculty of Behavioural, Management and Social Sciences (BMS), University of Twente, Enschede, Netherlands
+- Janine van Til, PhD; Assistant Professor, University of Twente, Enchede, the Netherlands

 Questions or ideas?
 Please send an email.